ericwoude/CHIP-8-disassembler/README.md

 To install, simply clone this project and run `make`.
 This will output the program called _disassembler_.

 ## Usage
 You can use this tool using the following command: `./disassembler file`, where file is the path to your CHIP-8 program.
+You can find a list of CHIP-8 programs at [Zophar's domain](https://www.zophar.net/pdroms/chip8.html).

 ## Status
-the project is: _finished_.
+The project is _finished_.
 I have no further plans to implement instructions for the Super Chip-48.

 ## Inspiration
 This tool is highly inspired by the following sources